rcgoncalves/hostblocker/README.md

 Moreover, certain options can be controlled through environment variables:
 - `HOSTBLOCKER_CACHE_PATH`: cache directory (default: `./cache`).
 - `HOSTBLOCKER_HOSTS_IP`: the IP to use in hosts file (default: `0.0.0.0`)
-- `HOSTBLOCKER_BIND_WILDCARD_MIN_DOMAINS`: minimum number of sub-domains to use a wildcard with Bind.
+- `HOSTBLOCKER_BIND_WILDCARD_MIN_DOMAINS`: minimum number of subdomains to use a wildcard with Bind.
 - `HOSTBLOCKER_UNBOUND_ZONE_TYPE`: zone type to use with Unbound (default: `always_nxdomain`).
 - `HOSTBLOCKER_SOA_*`: SOA record fields (currently SOA records are only generated for Unbound).